vinodvani/vinodvani.github.io/about.markdown

 permalink: /about/
 ---

-We are managing this blog post to upload the message of Prabhupada Srila Bhakti Siddhanta Sarasvati Thakur.
+We are managing this blog post to upload the message of **Prabhupada Srila Bhakti Siddhanta Sarasvati Thakur**.
-  And also will be adding life stories of Gaudiya Vaishnavs.
+  And also will be adding life stories of **Gaudiya Vaishnavs**.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /